 Once you’ve really understood something, is it still an intellectual thing?
 Does it require thinking?
 Are we still thinking?

-So when we have a correct understanding of voidness, and we conceptually focus on voidness through the category “voidness,” although we apprehend voidness correctly and decisively, we don’t simultaneously bring to mind all the implications.
-Nevertheless, our apprehension of voidness is held by the force of the latencies from our previously having worked out, through inference and deduction, all the implications.
-So that’s in the background.
-That’s unconscious, we would say.
-It’s held by the force of that.
-But when we focus on it with understanding, you’re not bringing all those implications to conscious mind at that moment.
+But let’s go back to a conceptual cognition of voidness.
+When we have a correct understanding of voidness, which includes understanding its implications and applications, and we conceptually focus on voidness, although we apprehend voidness correctly and decisively at that time, we do not simultaneously bring to mind its implications and applications.
+Nevertheless, our apprehension of voidness is held by the force of the latencies from our previously having apprehended the implications and applications.
+This force is in the background.
+It’s unconscious, we would say.
+Our conceptual cognition is held by the force of that.
+We’re not bringing all the implications and applications to the conscious mind at that moment.

 Do you follow?
 No?
 Let’s do it piece by piece:

-We have this all the time.
-The computer won’t do what we want it to do, so we perceive it conceptually through “the computer’s not working.”
-But because of all the training and all the knowledge and all the implications of how to fix it are there, we understand what’s the problem and we know what to do.
-You don’t have to think it all out.
-It’s held by the force of knowing all the implications – that if it won’t do this, it’s because of this or because of that, and then you have to do this, and then you have to do that.
-It’s how we understand things.
+We have this type of conceptual understanding all the time.
+Let’s look at another example.
+Our computer won’t do what we want it to do, so we perceive it conceptually through the category malfunctioning computer.
+If we have the training and knowledge to be able to figure out what the implications of the malfunctioning are, and so we know what is wrong and how to fix it, then when we conceptually focus on the malfunctioning computer, we understand the problem and accurately and decisively know what to do.
+Our understanding of the malfunctioning is held by the force of our knowing all its implications – that if it won’t do this, it’s because of this or because of that, and to fix it, we have to do this or we have to do that.
+This is how we understand things.

 Okay, what questions do you have?

-The question is about use of the term “emptiness,” what is it supposed to mean and is there a different way of speaking about what it's supposed to mean that is maybe less irritating.
-Because a lot of people, if they hear the term “emptiness,” they develop all sorts of confusion.
+My question is about the use of the term emptiness, what is it supposed to mean and is there a different way of speaking about what it's supposed to mean that is maybe less irritating?
+Because a lot of people, if they hear the term emptiness, develop all sorts of confusion.

 Referent Objects and Referent Things